sidetrip-ai/ici-core/README.md

 ### Running the Application

-Once configured, run the application using:
+Once installed and configured, run the application with:

 ```bash
 python main.py
 ```

+This will start the CLI interface where you can interact with your AI assistant.

 ## 3. How to Change AI Model